polybar/polybar-scripts/polybar-scripts/system-nvidia-smi/README.md

 # Script: system-nvidia-smi

-A script that shows the NVIDIA GPU consumption.
+A script that shows the NVIDIA GPU utilization.

 ## Dependencies